working-group-two/docs.wgtwo.com/docs/voicemail-how-to.md

   - OPERATOR
 ---

-# List and play voicemails
+# List, play, delete and configure voicemails

 ## Overview
 This API allows managing voicemail, including getting the actual content.
 In order to access this API,